ulrichpabst/MSReportChecker/README.md

 1. Open a Microsoft Word Document
 2. Select MS Report Checker from the Home ribbon tab
 3. Click `Analyze Document` in the taskpane to scan for HRMS reports
-4. Results are presented in a table with tooltips and colored status icons
+4. Results are presented in a table with tooltips and colored status icons.

+You can jump to the location of specific reports in the document by clicking on the linked number (left in each entry row).

+Furthermore, if you hover above the respective icon, contextual advice will be presented for correcting the problematic entry.

 ## Security and Privacy